Right of return: Greek-Cypriots

 The right of return continues to remain a stumbling block to the settlement of the Cyprus problem.

 Diego Garcia Chagossians

 The Chagossians, an ethnic group residing on the island of Diego Garcia in the Indian Ocean, were expelled to Mauritius in the 1960s, in connection with the erection of an U.S. Military strategic military installation on the island.
 Ever since, the Chagossians have been conducting a persistent political and legal struggle to return to Diego Garcia.
 As of 2007, their right to return was recognised by several British courts but the UK government had failed to implement it.

 Palestinians

-Palestinian refugees argue that international law guarantees them a right to return to their former homes in Mandatory Palestine and a right to property they left behind in what is now Israel.
+State succession arises when there is a definitive replacement of one state by another in respect of sovereignty over a given political territory, in conformity with international law.
+Experts argue that, under those principles, Palestinian citizens who fled or were expelled from the areas that became Israel automatically acquired Israeli nationality with the creation of the state in 1948.
+Consequently, these individuals, based on their de jure nationality, could claim a right to return.

 Countries with laws conferring a right of return

 Abkhazia (self-declared)

 The law on the repatriation of self-declared Republic of Abkhazia gives the right of return to the ethnic Abkhaz and Abazins who are the descendants of the refugees who left Abkhazia due to the 19th-century conflicts.
 The State Repatriation Committee provides support to the repatriates.